irina-l/redmine_issue_template/test2.md

 ## Installation

-*These installation instructions are based on Redmine 2.x.
-For instructions for Redmine 1.x, see [Redmine wiki](http://www.redmine.org/projects/redmine/wiki/Plugins).*

 1. To install the plugin
     * Download the .ZIP archive, extract files and copy the plugin directory into *#{REDMINE_ROOT}/plugins*.